-When an opposition is filed against an international registration designating the EU, all references in the Guidelines to EUTM applications must be read as including international registrations designating the EU.
+When an opposition is filed against an international registration designating the EU, the references in the Guidelines to EUTM applications must be read as including international registrations designating the EU, unless indicated otherwise.
 The Guidelines, Part M, International Marks, cover the specific details of oppositions related to international registrations.